Story Medicine Changes Students, Professors and Patients

 Fifteen Drexel students stood in front of cameras, eager to entertain, in a studio at the Children’s Hospital of Philadelphia.
 And this was their class.

 Drexel's College of Arts and Sciences offers an entire suite of courses under the rubric of community-based learning.
-In CLB courses, students don’t just study the issues affecting the world — they go out and study the world alongside the people who are affected.
+In CBL courses, students don’t just study the issues affecting the world — they go out and study the world alongside the people who are affected.

 In Story Medicine, students produce and perform a half-hour of original, live-broadcast programming for hospitalized children twice weekly, with only 30 minutes to prepare each show.